upkie/mpc_balancer/README.md

 # MPC balancer

-The MPC balancer allows Upkie to stand upright, balancing with its wheels only, by closed-loop model predictive control.
-It performs better than the previous PID balancer, with significantly less hacks.
+Make an Upkie to stand upright by closed-loop model predictive control.

 ## Installation